zeta0134/rustico/README.md

 # RusticNES - SDL
 This is a graphical shell for the [RusticNES](https://github.com/zeta0134/rusticnes-core) emulator, targeting [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2).
-It is meant to serve as the official release of the emulator for desktop PCs, and should compile and run on Windows, Linux, and Mac systems.
-It should theoretically work within any windowing environment that rust-sdl2 supports.
+It is meant to serve as an official release of the emulator for desktop PCs, and should compile and run on Windows and Linux systems.
+It should theoretically work on Mac systems, but I don't have one to test.

 The interface for the emulator is undergoing heavy development.
 I will try my best to keep this documentation up to date.